morgen-peschke/Resume/README.md

  * Redesigned registration architecture for increased conversion and maintainability

-   - Encoded registration flow as data, for increased visibility into user experience - paricularly when rendered to PDF
+   - Encoded registration flow as data, for increased visibility into user experience - particularly when rendered to PDF

-   - Encoded transformations as declarative data structure, for tracibility when implementing A/B testing and client-specific customizations
+   - Encoded transformations as declarative data structure, for traceability when implementing A/B testing and client-specific customizations

-   - Reduced maintenance burden from mutiple tickets per week to 1-2 tickets per sprint
+   - Reduced maintenance burden from multiple tickets per week to 1-2 tickets per sprint

  * Built cli client for registration